 How to Prevent Them

-To keep the oil slick from coming back, make sure you have good surface agitation, perform regular maintenance (including water changes), and make sure your hands are free of lotions.
-Using gloves when working inside the aquarium will ensure nothing is transferred from your skin.
-If the oil slick continues to appear, check your filters and pumps carefully for the presence of oil.
+To keep the oil slick from coming back, make sure that the tank has good surface agitation, regular maintenance (including water changes) is performed regularly, and make sure your hands are free of lotions.
+Using gloves when working inside the aquarium will ensure nothing is transferred from skin.
+If the oil slick continues to appear, check filters and pumps carefully for the presence of oil.
 Faulty equipment has been known to release oil into the water.